Myrmex/overview/cadmus/dev/frontend/app-setup.md

 This is suggested to enable source maps in production and avoid nasty warnings after compilation.

-(1) in `angular.json` you will typically have to raise the warning limits for your `budget` size if getting a warning after building.
+▶️ In `angular.json` you will typically have to raise the warning limits for your `budget` size if getting a warning after building.

 ## Add Assets